Google Disables Discover Report Hack for Desktop vs Mobile Insights in GSC

 Google has quietly shut down an unofficial workaround that allowed SEO professionals and web publishers to access split performance data for Google Discover across desktop and mobile devices using Google Search Console (GSC).
 This move follows increased attention to Google’s ongoing testing of Discover on desktop, which has not yet been officially launched.

 Earlier this month, Google confirmed that it is experimenting with bringing the Discover feed to the desktop homepage.
 However, with no public release date, marketers are eager for data that can inform content strategies.
-The now-disabled hack offered a glimpse into how Discover might be performing on desktop—until Google closed that loophole.
+The now-disabled hack offered a glimpse into how Discover might perform on desktop—until Google closed that loophole.

 The Hack: What It Was and How It Worked